-- Following our review of title and Land Registry information, a targeted consultation is underway until 19th August.
-We have contacted affected parties directly with details of how to respond.
+- Following our review of title and Land Registry information, a targeted consultation was held until October 1 2019.
+Affected parties were contacted directly with details of how to respond

 June 2019 update

 - At a Full Council meeting, North Somerset Council agreed to submit a Development Consent Order (DCO) application to the Planning Inspectorate, a requirement to reopen the Portishead to Bristol line.

 Relaunching train services from Portishead with new stations at Portishead and Pill is a key part of the first phase of the MetroWest programme of transport improvements across the region being led by the West of England Combined Authority (WECA) and North Somerset Council.

 The West of England Joint committee has also confirmed a £500,000 allocation to the MetroWest scheme, following the Transport Secretary’s commitment of an extra £31.9m to complete the funding needed.
 The Severn Beach line extension to Bath and Westbury is also on track for 2021.